 1. If you brought it, take it with you.

 Southwestern Ontario is a beautiful place and we all need to do our part to keep it that way.
 Remember when you travel, you need to share the area with locals, other travellers, and the wildlife.
 If you bring anything with you, always take it when you leave.
 Not every destination will be set up with recycling and trash bins.
 Bring your own to have peace of mind that you will be able to dispose of all waste sustainably.

-Ontario Parks recently warned visitors of the danger that discarded fishing line and the string from balloons pose to the wildlife.
+Ontario Parks often warns visitors of the danger that discarded fishing line and the string from balloons pose to the wildlife.
 Since fishing line and balloon string is so light, the wind sometimes will blow them out of trash bins.
 Bringing your own garbage and recycling bags allows you to tie a knot that will stop these harmful items from blowing away.

 2. If you didn’t bring it, leave it behind.

 Responsible travellers are sustainable travellers.
 You may think that taking one rock, one bottle of sand, or one flower as a memory won’t hurt anyone.
 But if everyone did that, there wouldn’t be any rocks, sand, or flowers left to enjoy.
 Please remember to take only photos and leave the rest for others to enjoy.